 Quick Summary

 Civilizations are complex societies that call for developing urban settlements with the advent of agriculture and trade.
-They are proof that humans are capable of living above the survival level.
+The town planning of Indus Valley Civilization exemplifies this, showcasing advanced infrastructure and organization.
+These civilizations are proof that humans are capable of living above the survival level.
 More importantly, civilizations differentiate humans from other species.

 During the Bronze Age, people observed human settlements near rivers and valleys due to agricultural necessities, which marked the origins of civilizations.
-They named the Indus Valley Civilization, one of the three earliest civilizations in Near East and South Asia, after a human settlement near the Indus River.
+They named town planning of Indus Valley Civilization, one of the three earliest civilizations in Near East and South Asia, after a human settlement near the Indus River.

 Archaeologists have excavated the known sites of this civilization and concluded that it was more advanced than other modern civilizations.
 But what makes the Indus Valley Civilization significantly advanced?
 Let’s dive into it.